Get to know 12 key terms related to home loans.

 ASP loan

 ASP loans are intended for first-time home buyers who are aged between 18 and 44.
-You are eligible for an ASP loan if you started to save in an ASP account when you were 15 at minimum or 44 at maximum, and have saved at least 10% of the price of the home you intend to buy.
+You are eligible for an ASP loan if you started saving in an ASP account when you were at least 15 and at the most 44 years old, and have saved at least 10% of the price of the home you intend to buy.
 The home serves as collateral for the loan up to 75% of the purchase price.

-ASP loans are attractive, as you can add a state guarantee to them free of charge.
+You can add a state guarantee to an ASP loan free of charge.
 In addition, if the total interest rate on the loan rises above 3.8%, the state will pay part of the interest as interest subsidy during the first 10 years of the loan period.

 Deposit